bbakersmith/jekyll-pages-directory/README.md

-# Jekyll Pages Dir Plugin
+# Jekyll Pages Directory Plugin

+Defines a _pages subdirectory which outputs into the root of your site.

-Keep your project root directory clean by specifying a _pages subdirectory in which to store page data, much like _posts is used for post data.
+Jekyll does a great job of keeping things tidy until you have more than a couple static pages.
+Unlike posts, which are nicely contained within the `_posts` directory, page data and containting subdirectories end up scattered throughout your project root. *Jekyll Pages Directory* helps keep your project root clean by defining a _pages subdirectory in which to store page data.

-Files in your _pages directory will behave is if they were in your project root, so `_pages/foo/bar.html` will be output to `_site/foo/bar.html`.
+Files in your _pages directory behave is if they were in your project root, so `_pages/foo/bar.html` will be output to `_site/foo/bar.html`.

+Only page files should be stored in _pages.
+Other file types will not behave as expected.

 ## Installation